ntu-aris/MMAUD/README.md

 [CAD drawing](https://github.com/ntu-aris/MMAUD/blob/gh-pages/drawing.rar)

+Since there are multiple ethernet devices.
+It is recommended to set 2 livox lidar and MMwave radar to be at 192.168.10.xx , 192.168.11.xx , and 192.168.12.xx.

+The microphone and camera can be obtained from Taobao.
+Whereas other LIDAR and RADAR need to find your local distributor to get it.

+If you have any issues in recreating this rig, feel free to drop an issue in this dataset repo

 # Notes:
 For more information on the sensors and how to use the dataset, please checkout the other sections.